nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from the patient database.
+You can clear all patient entries from the patient database.

 Format: `clear`

 #### Clearing command history : `clearhistory`

-Clears command history from the patient database.
+You can clear your command history for the session.

 Format: `clearhistory`

 #### Exiting the program : `exit`

-Exits the program.
+You can exit the program.

 Format: `exit`

 #### Undoing the previous command: `undo`

-Reverts the previous command given by the user.
+You can revert your previous command.

 Format: `undo`

 #### Redoing a command : `redo`

-Redoes the most recent command that the user has undone.
+You can redo the most recent command that you have undone.

 Format: `redo`

 #### Retrieve past commands using command line interface: `history`

-Retrieves a list of past commands that the user had used during the session.
+You can see a list of past commands that you had used during the session.

 Format: `history`

 #### Retrieve and reuse past commands using arrow keys

-Reuse past commands using the up arrow (↑) and down arrow (↓) keys on the keyboard.
+Reuse your past commands using the up arrow (↑) and down arrow (↓) keys on the keyboard.
 1. Click on the text field of the command box.
 2. Press the up arrow key to display the next recent past command.
 3. Press the down arrow key to display the previously shown past command.